laravel/nova-docs/4.0/resources/relationships.md

 ## Collapsable Relations

-By default, the `BelongsToMany`, `HasMany`, and `MorphToMany` relationship fields are shown on a resource detail page.
+By default, the `BelongsToMany`, `HasMany`, and `MorphToMany` relationship fields are shown on the resource detail page.
 However, this can quickly become cumbersome if a resource has many performance-intensive relationships which cause the page to be slow.

 For this reason, Nova allows you to mark as relationship as `collapsable`.
-When a relationship is collapsable, user's may collapse some of the relations for a given resource and Nova will remember their preferences on subsequent page loads.
+When a relationship is collapsable, users may collapse some of the relations for a given resource and Nova will remember their preferences on subsequent page loads.
 Collapsed relationships are not retrieved from the database until the relationship is expanded in Nova's user interface:

 ```php
 MorphToMany::make('Tags')->collapsable(),